surniaulula/wpsso/readme.txt

 = 8.7.0-b.2 =

-(2020/10/02) Added support for the new Schema 'shippingDetails' property in Schema Product offers for WooCommerce products.
+(2020/10/02) Fixed a bug that prevented abbreviated Schema enumerations from being detected.
+Added support for the new Schema shippingDetails property in Schema Product offers for WooCommerce products.

 = 8.6.0 =